 The symptoms of bad or broken ball joints are a collection of strange noises when the car accelerates and turns.
 The steering might also feel heavy when turning or you will hear clunking or grinding noises under the front of the vehicle.
 You may even feel the steering wheel shake.

 5. Worn out shock absorbers or struts

 Most modern vehicles utilize gas-type shock absorbers.
 Older cars or entry-level compacts are usually equipped with hydraulic or fluid-type shocks.
-If your vehicle has poor ride quality along with loud clunking noises in the front, it could be a sign of worn out struts or shock absorbers.
+If your vehicle has poor ride quality along with loud clunking noises in the front, it could be a sign of bad struts or worn out shock absorbers.
 Vehicles equipped with MacPherson struts in the front should also check the shock mountings on top.
 Broken or worn out shock mountings will cause loud clunking noises as well.